background

 Criteria #2: Data Extraction, Formatting and Modeling Best Practices

-This category evaluates whether the models look right and follow basic discipline.
+This category evaluates whether the data is accurate, the model looks right and follows basic discipline.

 Formatting: 🏆 Shortcut wins